HlucaszH/Website/README.md

 - Project descriptions
 - Contact information

-## Features

-- Clean and modern design
-- Easy navigation
-- Responsive layout for mobile and desktop viewing

-## Purpose

 The primary goal of this website is to:

 - Present my projects in an organized manner